Sample-Efficient Estimation of Nonlinear Quantum State Functions: The Quantum State Function Framework

-The application of quantum circuits $U$ allows for the reuse of the input state $\rho^{\otimes n}$ during sampling.
+The implementation of quantum circuits $U$ allows for recycling of the input state $\rho^{\otimes n}$ during sampling.
 Following Pauli-$X$ measurement on system $A^\prime$, subsequent Pauli-$Z$ measurements on each qubit of the system $A$ yield outcomes $j\in[0,n-1]$, corresponding to binary eigenvalue strings $\{\pm 1\}^{m-1}$ from the Pauli string $Z^{\otimes (m-1)}$.
-The probability of obtaining outcome $j$ is $|\alpha_j|/\gamma$ with the post-measurement state,
+The probability of obtaining outcome $j$ is $|\alpha_j|$ with the post-measurement state,

 where the cycle permutation operator $P_j$ acts on the first $j$ systems, enabling reuse of the last $n-j$ copies when the outcome on the system $A$ is $j$.
-Based on Theorem~\ref{thm:polynomial_transform_general}, we introduce the Quantum State Function (QSF) framework to realize nonlinear functions of quantum states, as outlined in Alg.~\ref{alg:qsfe}.
+Based on Theorem~\ref{thm:polynomial_transform_general}, we introduce the algorithmic framework to realize nonlinear functions of quantum states, as outlined in Algorithm.~\ref{alg:qsf}.

-The QSF framework enables comprehensive evaluation of both polynomial functions $f_n(\rho)$ and polynomial transformations $F_n(\rho)$ on a quantum computer through single-qubit measurements, eliminating the need for individual term estimation and thereby reducing measurement requirements.
-Furthermore, QSF operates on multiple identical samples, relaxing the input constraints associated with purified query oracles in QSP-based strategies, thus expanding the applicability of quantum algorithms.

-\subsection{Comparison with existing methods}
+\section{Comparison with existing methods}

-In this section, we turn to a detailed comparison with existing frameworks and summarize the relationships between them from the perspective of algorithm design.
-Specifically, we focus on the \textit{sample complexity}—the total number of original copies required to estimate a degree-$n$ polynomial function of $\rho$ to a precision $\varepsilon$.
-This metric incorporates the query complexity from QSP-based frameworks within a unified measure of sample complexity, allowing for a clearer assessment across different protocols.
+To ensure a fair comparison with existing methods for estimating an arbitrary normalized nonlinear quantum state function, we evaluate the sample complexity — the total number of copies or queries of $\rho$ required to estimate a degree-$n$ polynomial function to precision $\varepsilon$.
+This metric unifies the query complexity of QSP-based frameworks into a single measure, enabling a direct and meaningful assessment across different protocols.